 But playoff hockey is a different animal altogether, especially in a short series; and the Blazers tamed the beast first.

-Game two is www.elpasorhinos.com. night at and, if necessary, Game Three will be afternoon at .
-For tickets and information, contact the Rhinos’ front office at 915/479.PUCK (7825), or go to the team website at
+Game two is Saturday night at 7:30 p.m.
+MDT and, if necessary, Game Three will be Sunday afternoon at 4:30 p.m.
+MDT.
+For tickets and information, contact the Rhinos’ front office at 915/479.PUCK (7825), or go to the team website at www.elpasorhinos.com.